stephan-nylinder/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 ---
 title: Keeping records
-teaching: 10
+teaching: 20
 exercises: 10
 questions:
 - Why and how do we keep good research records?
-- How to keep your records FAIR
+- How do we keep our records FAIR?

 objectives:
 - Identify the pros and cons with analogue vs. digital notes